vishal-vaghasiya/interview-questions-ios/Swift.md

 ```

 ### Easy Remember:
-Decorator = Add functionality without changing original class.
+Decorator = Add functionality without changing the original class.

 ---

 ## 60. What is Singleton?

 ### Answer:
-Singleton ensures only one instance
-of a class exists throughout the app.
+Singleton is a design pattern that allows only one shared instance of a class throughout the entire application.

 Used for shared managers like NetworkManager.